wifisensing/PicoScenes-Manual/source/scenarios.rst

 Change Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-NI USRP B2x0 features a fractional baseband clocking architecture, *i.e.*, the baseband sampling rate can be any values between its clocking range.
+NI USRP B2x0 features a fractional baseband clocking architecture, *i.e.*, the baseband sampling rate can be any values within its clocking range.
 Assuming you want to up-clock the standard 20 MHz channel to 30 MHz (50% more bandwidth or sampling rate) at 5955 MHz channel, you can use the following commands:

 .. code-block:: bash